yeh15/ICPD-Net/README.md

 ### **Softmax-GradCAM** of iSAID-5i for comparison
   https://pan.baidu.com/s/1hXirGlwoAm77DkV_ZpyWPw?pwd=rgig
 ## Model Weights for iSAID-5i and DLRSD-5i
 Below are the weights for 1-shot and 5-shot experiments on the iSAID-5i and DLRSD-5i datasets.
-All files are hosted via Baidu Netdisk (requires a Chinese IP or account to access).
+All files are hosted via Baidu Netdisk.

 ---